devattendant/one-page-reader/README.md

 Additional websites can be added in *js/domains.js*.

 ## Known issues/todos
+* Golem.de: Fetching other pages' content is not working due to JS being blocked (see [#1](https://github.com/devattendant/one-page-reader/issues/1))
 * Golem.de: Video scripts for videos on pages > 1 are not included and therefore missing
 * Test code is missing